dariadia/group-nodejs-2/README.md

 #### News reader (branch lesson-5)

 To start this project locally:
-(+you should have docker installed and Mongo-container configured and running)
+(+you should have docker installed and Mongo-container running)

 ```
 cd dariadia